 Reserves and production

-Alberta's oil sands has the fourth-largest oil reserves in the world, after Venezuela, Saudi Arabia and Iran.
+Alberta's oil sands has the fourth-largest proven oil reserves in the world, after Venezuela, Saudi Arabia and Iran.
+Sources: Alberta Energy Regulator (AER) ST98 report and Oil & Gas Journal.

-Alberta's oil sands’ proven reserves equal about 165.4 billion barrels (bbl).
+Alberta's oil sands’ proven reserves are equal to about 158.9 billion barrels (bbl).

 Learn more about oil sands production at:

-In 2017, approximately 140,300 people were employed in Alberta’s upstream energy sector.
-Source: Statistics Canada, Survey of Employment, Payrolls and Hours.
+In 2022, about 138,000 people were employed in Alberta’s upstream energy sector.
+Source: Statistics Canada, Labour Force Survey.

 Alberta's oil sands lie beneath 142,200 km² of land in the following areas of Northern Alberta: